-But please remember that my main goal with this website is to document my own recipes, what I cook for friends and family in real life, not some glorified showcase of dishes that look great, but that I never actually take the time to put together.
+But please remember that my main goal with this website is to document my own recipes, what I cook for friends and family in real life, and not some glorified showcase of dishes that look great, but that I never actually take the time to put together.

-And since I fairly frequently boil eggs, I guess it’s about time I write this blog post.
+And since I frequently eat boiled eggs, I guess it’s about time I write this blog post.
 Also, when my children get a little older, and finish college, and move into their own apartment, I am certain that at least one of them will be calling home to ask about hard and soft boiled eggs.
 So I’m just beating them to it, they can Google it, and find their dad!

 Boiling eggs is very straightforward, with the trickiest part calibrating your desired doneness, how hard vs how soft.
 Once you dial that in, you are set!

 But first, a few questions: Do you always cook the same number of eggs?
 Do you start with the same temperature water?
 Do you use the same burner on your stove each time?
 And do you set a timer, or just wing it?
-Do you start with cold water, or hot?

 So what’s my process?
 I use a small cast iron pot, only because it’s my smallest pot that is deep enough to hold a dozen eggs.